 After application of the equity method, the Company determines whether it is necessary to recognise an impairment loss on its investment in its Associate.
-At each reporting date, the Company determines whether there is objective evidence that the investment in the Associate is impaired.
-If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises the loss as 'Share of profit of an associate' in the statement of profit or loss.
+At each reporting date, the Company determines whether there is objective evidence that the investment in the Associate impaired.
+If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognises for the year ended March 31.
+2021 the loss as 'Share of profit of an associate' in the statement of profit or loss.

-Upon loss of significant influence over the associate, the Company measures and recognises any retained investment at its fair value.
-Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.
+Upon loss of significant influence over the associate, the Company and recognises measures retained investment at its fair value Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognised in profit or loss.